kevinolega/callcentertrainingtips/6wel/bonus/competence-levels.md

 layout: page
 title: How Good Are You?
 date: 2020-05-14 14:20
-permalink: /clevel/
+permalink: /slevel/
 author: Kevin Olega
 ---
-Illustration of competence levels.
+Illustration of competence and skill levels.

 Most people only have a binary judgment of a person's skill level.